 (a) Meet all of the requirements set forth in and maintain a license issued under section 5123.19 of the Revised Code.

-(b) Maintain a current medicaid provider agreement with the Ohio department of job and family services.
+(b) Maintain a current medicaid provider agreement with the Ohio department of medicaid.

 (c) Provide to the department written assurance to arrange for substitute coverage, if necessary, only from a provider certified by the department and as identified in the individual service plan; notify the individual or legally responsible person in the event that substitute coverage is necessary; and notify the person identified in the individual service plan when substitute coverage is not available to allow such person to make other arrangements.